Spdware/University-Notes/University/archive/CI/Networking.md

 ![](https://i.imgur.com/hQtRAnW.png)

 In the networking part you have to increase the interfaces and the capacity behind the interfaces to utilise everything at the maximum efficiency.
-All the traffic i the front panel has to be transferred somewhere(You have to upgrade the front and the back together).
+All the traffic in the front panel has to be transferred somewhere(You have to upgrade the front and the back together).
 BIsection Bandwidth: bandwidth across the narrowest line that equally divides the cluster into two parts.
 It characterizes network capacity since randomly communicating processors must send data across the middle of the network.

 ![](https://i.imgur.com/oAVFMKl.png)